Johnny Huggins

-Johnny "J. J." Huggins (born March 29, 1976) is an American former professional football tight end who played in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Alabama State University.
+Johnny "J. J." Huggins (born March 29, 1976) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Alabama State Hornets.
 He was also a member of the Las Vegas Outlaws, Rhein Fire and Houston Texans.

 Early life

 Huggins attended Northeast High School in Zachary, Louisiana, where he was a three-sport athlete.
 He was named All-state in basketball and All-district in football.

 He accepted a football scholarship from Alabama State University.
 He had 6 receptions for 94 yards as a freshman.
 The next year, he saw action at quarterback and tight end, registering 8 receptions for 94 yards and one receiving touchdown, 25 out of 69 completions for 395 yards, 3 passing touchdowns, one rushing touchdown and 3 interceptions.

 As a junior, he made 15 receptions for 196 yards and one touchdown.
 He recorded 42 receptions for 506 receiving yards (second on the team), 593 all purpose yards (second on the team) and 6 touchdowns his senior year in 1998, earning First-team All-SWAC honors.